-Radical prostatectomy is surgery to remove all of the prostate gland and some of the tissue around it.
+Radical prostatectomy (prostate removal) is surgery to remove all of the prostate gland and some of the tissue around it.
 It is done to treat prostate cancer.

-Prostatectomy - radical; Radical retropubic prostatectomy; Radical perineal prostatectomy; Laparoscopic radical prostatectomy; LRP; Robotic-assisted laparoscopic prostatectomy; RALP; Pelvic lymphadenectomy
+Prostatectomy - radical; Radical retropubic prostatectomy; Radical perineal prostatectomy; Laparoscopic radical prostatectomy; LRP; Robotic-assisted laparoscopic prostatectomy; RALP; Pelvic lymphadenectomy; Prostate cancer - prostatectomy

 There are four main types or techniques of radical prostatectomy surgery.
 These procedures take about 3 to 4 hours:

-For these procedures, you will have either general anesthesia so that you are asleep and pain free, or you will get medicine to numb the lower half of your body (spinal or epidural anesthesia).
+For these procedures, you may have general anesthesia so that you are asleep and pain free.
+Or, you will get medicine to numb the lower half of your body (spinal or epidural anesthesia).